 It hasn’t taken long for the former Fraser Gallery space in downtown Bethesda to reincarnate—as Gallery B.

-The space’s new identity is thanks to Bethesda Urban Partnership and Bethesda Arts & Entertainment District, in joint partnership with landowner Bethesda Place Ltd., according to BUP’s Stephanie Coppula.
+The space’s new identity is thanks to and Bethesda Arts & Entertainment District, in joint partnership with landowner Bethesda Place Ltd., according to BUP’s Stephanie Coppula.

 “We talked to the developer, Bethesda Place, about the possibility of being able to put artwork in the space.
 We’ve obtained a short-term lease of a little over a year, and we’re hopeful it could be extended after that.”

-The former Fraser Gallery space has been vacant for several months, since owner Catriona Fraser decided to close the Bethesda location.
-The Fraser Galley was among several downtown Bethesda galleries to close their doors in recent years, reporting that art sales were down in the uncertain economy.
+The former Fraser Gallery space has been vacant for several months, since owner Catriona Fraser the Bethesda location. downtown Bethesda galleries to close their doors in recent years, reporting that art sales were down in the uncertain economy.

 The gallery’s original location, in Georgetown, closed in 2005.
 She continues to market the work of Fraser Gallery artists at art shows and fairs in several cities.